mohammadabidhafiz1294/Obsidian-Vault/Operating System also Server/File System.md

 ## Definition
-**File System**, also known as **filesystem** or **fs**, is a method and data structure that the operating system uses to control how data is stored and retrieved.
+**FileSystem**, also known as #FileSystem  or **fs**, is a method and data structure that the operating system uses to control how data is stored and retrieved.
 By separating the data into pieces and giving each a name, the data is easily isolated and identified.
 Taking its name from the way a paper-based data management system is named, each group of data is called a 'file'.
 The structure and logic rules used to name the groups of data and their names is called a 'file system'.

 ### Why Is File System Important